 As for the actual functionality of MyMagic+?
-While it was initially somewhat problematic during early testing (we encountered problems with it in September 2013), on our visits in 2014, MyMagic+ has worked flawlessly.
+While it was initially somewhat problematic during early testing, our visits in 2016, MyMagic+ has worked flawlessly.
 This isn’t to say there aren’t still some kinks with the system, but it’s now (mostly) operating as intended.
-Even though it’s fully rolled out, I suspect it will take much of 2014 to finish making tweaks.
-This is a huge undertaking that is bound to have a lot of hiccups.
-It seems cool enough, I just hope it doesn’t come at the detriment of the kind of experiences and the kind of leisurely park touring I enjoy.

 For Walt Disney World trip planning tips and comprehensive advice, make sure to read our Walt Disney World Trip Planning Guide and related articles.